 Among the artists represented in the permanent collection are Thomas Hart Benton, William Adolphe Bouguereau, Warring Colescott, Honore Daumier, Utagawa Hiroshige, Francisco De Goya, Emily Groom, Ernst Ludwig Kirchner, Franz Marc, Emile Nolde, Lousie Nevelson, Pablo Picasso, Egon Shiele, Paul Signac, John Henry Twachtman, and Grant Wood.

-University students, faculty, and staff can view selections from the Wriston Art Center Galleries Permanent Collection on ARTStor, a non-profit online digital image library.
+University students, faculty, and staff can view selections from the Wriston Art Galleries Permanent Collection on ARTStor, a non-profit online digital image library.
 Off-campus visitors can view the collection on Shared Shelf Commons.